Sambalpur: Geography and climate

 Sambalpur is located at 21°.27' North Latitude and 83°.58' East Longitude.
 The average elevation is 150.75 m above the mean sea level.
 Sambalpur falls under the Zone-3 seismic number, which shows the possibility of an earthquake.

 Sambalpur lies on the bank of the river Mahanadi.
 The river flows to the west of the city and separates Burla from Sambalpur and Hirakud.
 The Hirakud Dam lies upstream of Sambalpur.
 Budharaja is a small reserve forest located within the city.
 Sambalpur experiences an extreme type of climate with hot and dry summers followed by humid monsoons and cold winters.
 The hot season commences from the first week of March and lasts until the second half of June.
 In May, the temperature rises up to 47 C. In December, the temperature comes down to 5 C. Sambalpur gets rainfall from the south western monsoon.
 The most pleasant months in Sambalpur are from October to February, during which time the humidity and heat are at their lowest.
 During this period, temperatures during the day stay below 30 C and drop to about 20 C at night.
 This season is followed by a hot summer, from March to May.
 The summer gives way to the monsoon season.
 Since 1982 as per the data available with District Emergency section, Sambalpur, there has not been a single occurrence of cyclone in Sambalpur.
 There are possibilities of strong winds with the speed of 53 km/h before the onset of monsoon.

 The relative humidity is high during the rainy season, generally being over 75%.
 After the rainy season the humidity gradually decreases and the weather becomes dry towards the winter.
 The best time to visit Sambalpur is between September and March.
 The heaviest-ever recorded rainfall in Sambalpur was 581.9 mm in 1982, which was the highest ever in Odisha until September 2010.
-The areas of the Sambalpur town on Mahanadi river sides/low-lying areas are prone to flooding.
+The low-lying areas of the Sambalpur town on Mahanadi river are prone to flooding.